geoiao/edo-domains/README.md

 ------------

 ## How to Use
-1. Download the dataset (`.gpkg` or `.geojson`).
+1. Download the dataset.
 2. Open in QGIS, ArcGIS, or any GIS software that supports GeoPackage.
-3. Use attribute filtering to explore specific domains or provinces.
+3. Use attribute filtering to explore specific domains.

 (The compressed file containing all gpkgs is 155MB)